 Molecular Modeling

-Latest Technology for All Undergraduates
+Latest Technology for Undergraduates

-• Silicon Graphics Octane/SE R10000 Unix Workstation (225 MHz, 256 MB, 24 bit graphics)
+• Five Silicon Graphics Octane/SE R10000 Unix Workstations (225 MHz, 256 MB, 24 bit graphics)

-• Spartan Molecular Modeling Software (V5.0.1)
+• Spartan Modeling Software on each workstation

 Information on Molecular Modeling